nirix/atom-editor-settings/README.md

 ## How to use it

-The language/grammar settings files are saved in the `grammar-config` directory located in the main Atom configuration directory.
+The language/grammar settings files are saved in the `grammar-config` directory located in the main Atom configuration directory with a lower-case file name format.

+For example, the config file for CoffeeScript would be `coffeescript.cson`.

+### Supported settings

+The API for setting editor settings currently only supports:

+- Font family
+- Font size
+- Tab length
+- Soft/hard tabs
+- Soft wrap
+- Showing/hiding invisibles
+- Showing/hiding indent guide

+### Example configuration

+The following example is for CoffeeScript, it sets the tab length and shows invisible characters, however it hides invisible characters if the file extension is `.cson`.

+    'tabLength': 2
+    'showInvisibles': true
+    'extensionConfig':
+      'cson':
+        'showInvisibles': false

 ## Features